sarahquigley/analogue-clock/README.md

 ## Why did you make this?

-Of course, the potential uses of this technology are endless.
+Of course, potential uses of this are endless.
 CSS powered wrist watch displays and time travel are just two of the exciting possibilities.

 But seriously, I made this for joy and for learning's sake.
-I'm hoping you've gotten a kick out of my little project - and maybe even learned something...
+Plus, I'm hoping you've gotten a kick out of my little project - and maybe even learned something...
 Thanks for indulging a little old school time keeping!

 ## Supported Browsers
 Chrome, Firefox 5+, IE 10+, Opera 12+, Safari 4.0+.